-If you have an inherited house, then we know there is a lot to deal with.
-Not only are family members coping with the loss of a loved one, but even in best case scenarios, dealing with the estate left behind only adds to the stress.
+If you have an inherited house, then as home investors we know there is a lot to deal with.
+Family members must cope with the loss of a loved one.
+And even in best case scenarios, dealing with the estate left behind only adds to the stress.

-As a home investor, Big State Deals with these issues on a daily basis, and there are a few facts that can help you and your family be prepared.
+We encounter these issues on a daily basis.
+The good news is there are a few facts that can help you and your family be prepared.

 Children and Marriage Surprises

 Another very common issue with inheriting houses is children and marriages.
 People marry, divorce and remarry without considering how it affects their estate.
 Children, half children, adopted children and THEIR marriages further complicate the issue.